gabriellayuan/Web-Design-Challenge-1/README.md

-# Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard

-### Overview:

- A Dashboard website to visualize the weather of 500+ cities across the world of varying distance from the equator using HTML5, CSS3 and Bootstrap.
-Specifically, we will be plotting weather data.
+ A Dashboard to visualize the weather of 500+ cities across the world of varying distance from the equator using HTML5, CSS3 and Bootstrap.

  In this dashboard, each plot has an individual page and a means by which we can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 We also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.